 Our primary focus in compensating executive officers is on the longer-term and performance-based elements of target total direct compensation.
-Under our 2022 executive compensation program, approximately 75% of target total direct compensation to our named executive officers (excluding our CEO) was variable in the form of annual cash bonus and long-term equity incentive compensation.
+Under our 2023 executive compensation program, approximately 88% of target total direct compensation to our named executive officers (excluding our CEO and Messrs.
+Cox and Young, who were not named executive officers for all of 2023) was variable in the form of annual cash bonus and long-term equity incentive compensation.
 Our CEO's mix of pay is weighted equally between base salary and annual bonus.
 Mr. Houston does not receive annual equity awards due to his significant holdings as a co-founder and the "Co-Founder Grant" (in the form of a restricted stock award) he received in December 2017 prior to our IPO.
 Details of Mr. Houston's Co-Founder Grant are further described in "Co-Founder Grant" below.
-In addition, Mr. Young did not receive an equity award in 2022 due to an equity award he received in December 2020, which delivers value only if we achieved certain stock price goals during the term of the award.
-Mr. Young's award granted in connection with his promotion to President is further described in "Performance Achievement of Mr. Young's Performance RSA" below.